How Well Do You Know the Amendments of the Constitution?

 Answer: D. 22

 The 22nd Amendment was passed by Congress on March 21, 1947 and ratified February 27, 1951.
 It has two sections within it stating that “No person shall be elected to the office of the President more than twice, and no person who has held the office of President, or acted as President, for more than two years of a term to which some other person was elected President shall be elected to the office of President more than once.”
-This might surprise you: hate speech is protected under the Constitution.
+Here’s what happens if a president refuses to leave office.

 7. Which amendment deemed that all Americans can vote, regardless of race?